kgerot/basic-electron-boilerplate/.github/ISSUE_TEMPLATE/development-task.md

 ### Tasks

+- [ ] task

 **[Definition of Done]**:  Define what it means for this task to be complete in paragraph form.
-The definition is high-level and goes beyond
+The definition is high-level and goes beyond the tasklist

-- [ ]